Saiesha10/Health-and-Fitness-Tracker/README.md

-# 🏋️ Health and Fitness Tracker / AI Fitness Trainer
+# 🏋️ Health and Fitness Tracker

 ## 🚀 Overview
 Health and Fitness Tracker is a **Python and Streamlit-based web application** designed to help users track their exercises, improve workout form, count reps, and manage nutrition.
 It also features an **AI-powered chatbot using Gemini API** for personalized fitness guidance.